-The financial statements, together with the report thereon of Price-waterhouseCoopers LLP dated March 2, 2017, and the report of management in this annual report to shareholders, are incorporated herein by reference.
+The financial statements, together with the report thereon of PricewaterhouseCoopers LLP dated March 1, 2018, and the report of management in this annual report to shareholders, are incorporated herein by reference.

 The Farm Credit Bank of Texas' and its affiliated associations' (district) annual and quarterly reports are available free of charge, upon request.
 These reports can be obtained by writing to Farm Credit Bank of Texas, The Ag Agency, P.O.
 Box 202590, Austin, Texas 78720 or by calling (512) 483-9260.
-Copies of the district's quarterly and annual stockholder reports can be requested by sending an e-mail to fcb@farmcreditbank.com.
-The bank's and district's quarterly reports are available approximately 40 days after the end of each fiscal quarter.
-The bank's and district's annual reports will be posted on the bank's website (www.farmcreditbank.com) within 75 calendar days of the end of the bank's fiscal year.
+Copies of the bank's quarterly and annual stockholder reports can be requested by sending an e-mail to fcb@farmcreditbank.com.
+The bank's quarterly report is available approximately 40 days after the end of each fiscal quarter.
+The bank's annual report will be posted on the bank's website (www.farmcreditbank.com) within 75 calendar days of the end of the bank's fiscal year.
 This posting coincides with an electronic version of the report being provided to its regulator, the Farm Credit Administration.
 Within 90 calendar days of the end of the bank's fiscal year, a copy of the bank's annual report will be provided to its stockholders.